BELIEVE AND PREPARE

 In October 2016, the Louisiana Board of Elementary and Secondary Education (BESE), with support from the Louisiana Board of Regents (BoR), adopted landmark regulations to expand yearlong residencies and competency-based curricula statewide.
 Since 2014, BESE has awarded over $9 million in grant awards to teacher preparation providers and their school system partners to advance this shift to full-year residencies for all aspiring teachers.

-By July 2018, all teacher preparation programs in Louisiana will include a yearlong residency alongside an expert mentor, and all preparation programs will include a competency-based curriculum that will provide teacher candidates with the knowledge and skills needed in order to be prepared for their first years of teaching.
+By July 2018, all teacher preparation programs in Louisiana include a yearlong residency alongside an expert mentor, and all preparation programs include a competency-based curriculum that provide teachers candidates with the knowledge and skills needed in order to be prepared for their first years of teaching.

 BELIEVE AND PREPARE HISTORY